akinomyoga/ble.sh/README.md

 Disclaimer: The core part of the line editor is written in **pure Bash**, but `ble.sh` relies on POSIX `stty` to set up TTY states before and after the execution of user commands.
-It also use other POSIX utilities for acceleration in some part of initialization and cleanup code, processing of large data in completions, paste of large data, etc.
+It also uses other POSIX utilities for acceleration in some part of initialization and cleanup code, processing of large data in completions, paste of large data, etc.